 It's a smoking gun, but not definitive proof.
-NASA says it aims to get more answers by combining pictures with observations from Messenger's laser altimeter and neutron spectrometer.
+NASA said it aimed to get more answers by combining pictures with observations from MESSENGER's laser altimeter and neutron spectrometer.

-Even though Messenger is busy in Mercury's orbit, occasionally the scientists can get some pictures of Earth — the spot where the spacecraft came from, and where it will never return.
+Even though MESSENGER was busy in Mercury's orbit, occasionally the scientists got some pictures of Earth — the spot where the spacecraft came from, and where it will never return.

 In 2010, MESSENGER grabbed a shot of the Earth and the moon from 114 million miles (183 million km) away, a great deal farther away than the distance from the Earth to the sun (93 million miles, or 150 km.)

 In 2014, researchers using MESSENGER data uncovered evidence of vent explosions happening at the planet in different times in history.
 The article in the Journal of Geophysical Research, led by Brown University's Timothy Goudge, stated that researchers arrived at this conclusion because they saw different amounts of erosion on the vents.
 This implied they were formed at different times.

 Meanwhile, data on water ice in the Prokofiev crater near Mercury's north pole released in 2014 showed that the surface ice was deposited on the planet after ice was placed on the craters underneath.
 Researchers are surprised by the discovery, since it appears water arrived more recently at the moon (a similar airless body to Mercury), but the reasons are still under investigation.

 That year, MESSENGER temporarily moved to a new low of 62 miles (100 kilometers) above the planet, which the Johns Hopkins University Applied Physics Laboratory said would permit a better view of Mercury than ever before.